S.A. Boulanger

 Several Val Saint Lambert Sputnik chandeliers hung in a villa in Brussels, Belgium until the end of 2020.

-Many thanks to Hans from Objeta for the beautiful pictures and the enthusiasm.
+Many thanks to Hans from Objeta for the beautiful pictures.

 Many thanks to Eric of Val Saint Lambert for his enlightening information about these lamps.